caroleatierney/jobtracker/README.md

   * [github](https://github.com/brandonredm)

 ## User Story
+- [x] As a user, I will be able to add job information to jobtracker to help organize my job search.
-- [x] As a user, I will be able to...
+- [x] As a user, I will be able to update information in jobtracker as needed.
-- [x] As a user, I will be able to...
+- [x] As a user, I will be able to delete jobs in jobtracker when I am no longer applying to them.

 ### Links
 * [trello](https://trello.com/b/mtp4LqJQ/job-board)